exatrkx/EggNet/README.md

   --help                        Show this message and exit.
 ```

 During the training, the model checkpoints will be automatically saved in the `output_dir` specified in the training yaml, which can be used to resume a training, or used for inference (next step).
-The training progress will also be logged on Wandb.
+The training progress will also be logged on Wandb by default.
+To turn off Wandb, set `log_wandb: False` in the training yaml.

 An example command: